siadat/netmatch/README.md

 ## What does it do?

-One process sends an HTTP request, and it is blocked until N other matching processes send N other request with the same "event" query value.
+One process sends an HTTP request, and it is blocked until N other matching processes send N other requests with the same "event" query value.
 The requests might have a *payload* value, which is shared with all requests in the responses they eventually receive upon syncing.
 Matching of requests can be limited using *labels* and *selectors*.